 - Affordability – Sri Lanka is not the richest country in the world and users will be looking for the best possible value for money from their VPN.

 - Server network – Sri Lankans will need a large server network, with a good selection available in their part of the world.
-Encryption strength and security – to keep secure when streaming online

-- Fast Connection Speeds – Sri Lanka does not have the most advanced internet infrastructure and a slow VPN could make connection speeds intolerable.
+- Fast connection speeds – Sri Lanka does not have the most advanced internet infrastructure and a slow VPN could make connection speeds intolerable.
 So, the fastest possible connection speeds are important.

 - Strong encryption and privacy policies – There is no sign yet of reprisals for using a VPN to get around social media blocks in Sri Lanka.
 But users will still want to know that their connection is secure and private when doing so.
+Thus, you need modern encryption and a zero logging from your VPN.

-- No restrictions on bandwidth – to ensure there are no restrictions on how much time can be spent on social media and messaging sites
+- No restrictions on bandwidth – To ensure there are no restrictions on how much time can be spent on social media and messaging sites

 Based on these criteria, we have identified four VPN providers which we believe to be the right fit for Sri Lankans looking to access their favourite social media and online messaging services.